suphamster/lada/README.md

 > After installation you should find Lada in your application launcher to start the GUI.
 You can also run it via `flatpak run io.github.ladaapp.lada`.

 > [!TIP]
-> When using the CLI via Flatpak we need to make the file/directory available by giving it permission to the file system
+> When using the CLI via Flatpak we need to make the file/directory available by giving it permission to the file system so it can access the input/output files
 >  ```shell
 >  flatpak run --filesystem=host --command=lada-cli io.github.ladaapp.lada --input <input video path>
 >  ```